Arxcis/OrdBase/README.md

 ### Misc
 #### Git Version control
+Configure which files should be ignored in the [.gitignore](.gitignore)
 ```
 $ git --version
 git version 2.10.2.windows.1
 ```

 #### Editor
-The development environment is editor-agnostic, but Visual Studio Code is highly recommended.
+The development environment is editor-agnostic, but VS Code is highly recommended.
-To open a project in Visual Code run:
+To open a project in VS Code run:
 ```
 $ code .
 ```